Early Intervention Telehealth in Heart Failure, Lung Cancer & Chronic Care

 The article discusses a study on using remote monitoring systems in heart failure patients with cardiac implantable electronic devices.
 The multicenter cohort study involved 211 heart failure patients with cardiac implantable electronic devices (CIEDs) between 2010 and 2020.
 The study population was divided into two groups.
 Group A included patients with remote patient monitoring data.
 Group B included patients who received usual care at regular hospital consultations.

-Early intervention virtual cardiology technology was used to assess the risk of worsening heart failure and establish an alert threshold using different parameters.
+Early intervention intervention telehealth in the form of virtual cardiology technology was used to assess the risk of worsening heart failure and establish an alert threshold using different parameters.
 While remote monitoring allowed for early detection of arrhythmic events, it did not result in fewer emergency department admissions or heart failure hospitalizations due to decompensation.
 However, patients who received remote monitoring had lower all-cause and cardiovascular mortality rates than those who did not.
 The study concludes that more data on the ideal tracking algorithms for remote monitoring systems is needed.

 4) Improving the Understanding and Managing of the Quality of Life of Patients With Lung Cancer